JinyangGuo/JinyangGuo.github.io/_pages/about.md

 Contact
 ======
-School of Electrical and Information Engineering, the University of Sydney
+School of Electrical and Information Engineering, the University of Sydney.
 Email: jinyang.guo@sydney.edu.au